-The following lands and properties will be sold at Public Auction for arrears of taxes on *date to be announced* at the hour of 10.00am, unless before the date of sale, all outstanding amounts (taxes, interest, tax sale expenses and other charges) are paid in full.
+The following lands and properties will be sold at Public Auction for arrears of taxes on September 24th, 2019 at the hour of 10.00am (doors open at 9am), unless before the date of sale, all outstanding amounts (taxes, interest, tax sale expenses and other charges) are paid in full.

 The tax sale is in accordance with the municipal government act, part 6 section 134 and will be held in Town of Truro Town Hall – Council Chambers (third floor), 695 Prince St Truro NS, B2N 1G5.

 The Town of Truro makes no representations or warranties to any purchaser regarding the fitness, geographical or environmental suitability of the lands or properties offered for sale for any particular use and does not certify the legal title, legal description or boundaries and the lands/properties are sold AS IS.
 Any zoning concerns should be directed to the appropriate department.

 That tax sales do not necessarily clear up defects in title, a tax deed conveys only the interest of the assessed owner, whatever that interest may be.
 If it is your intention to clear up a defect in title by way of property tax, we recommend you obtain legal advice as to whether or not this can be done.

 Payment terms at the tax sale: Cash, certified cheque, debit, bank draft or lawyers trust cheque and not otherwise.
 The purchaser must pay immediately either the whole bid price, or a deposit equal to the taxes, interest, other lienable charges, sale expenses and HST if applicable with the balance following within three (3) business days of the sale.
 If the balance is not paid within three business days the property will be re-listed and the previous deposit returned less expenses of the resale after the resale.

 1. Property assessed to Melvin A. Bateman, Account #00336599 64 Park Road, Taxes/Interest & expenses: $6,519.13 Redeemable